mynah22/factorio/notes/glebaFactory.md

 - spoilage
   - made everywhere from waste
 - nutrients
-  - required for biofactories to run
+  - required for biochambers to run
   - made from spoilage, yamako mash, or bioflux
     - bioflux is by far the most productive recepie
 - carbon